 Your Current Body Composition

-- DEXA scans use low-dose X-rays and are very accurate but can be expensive.
+- DEXA scans are very accurate and use low-dose X-rays, but they can be a bit pricey.

-- Bioelectrical impedance uses a weak electric current to estimate body fat.
-Many home scales offer this feature.
+- Bioelectrical impedance uses a gentle electric current to estimate body fat; many home scales offer this feature.

-- Skinfold measurements use calipers to measure fat at specific body points.
-This method is less accurate but widely available.
+- Skinfold measurements use calipers to check fat at certain spots; it’s less precise but widely accessible.

-Choose a method you can repeat easily to track your progress over time.
+Choose a method that you can easily repeat over time to see how you’re progressing.

 Your Current Fitness Level

-Evaluate your current strength and endurance.
-This will help you design an appropriate workout plan and track progress.
+Next, take stock of your strength and endurance.
+This will help you design a workout plan that’s just right for you — challenging but doable.

-- For strength, record how much weight you can lift for exercises like squats, bench press, shoulder press, and deadlifts.
+- How much weight you can lift on key exercises like squats, bench press, shoulder press, and deadlifts.

-- For endurance, see how long you can run or cycle at a moderate pace.
+- How long you can run or cycle at a steady pace.

-- Also note how many push-ups, pull-ups, or sit-ups you can do.
+- How many push-ups, pull-ups, or sit-ups you can do.

 Your Dietary Habits

-Keep a food diary for a week.
-Write down everything you eat and drink.
-Use an app or website to calculate:
+Try keeping a food diary for a week—write down everything you eat and drink.
+You can use an app or website to track:

 Your Overall Goals